-F. Junction Box Installation
+E. Junction Box Installation

-- Remove the screw attaching the junction box to the outer shell, rotate the junction box inward to disengage it from the outer shell (see Figure 12.2). - Loosen the screw on the Romex connector, feed the necessary length of wire through the connector and tighten the screw. - Pull the electrical wires from outside the appliance through this opening into the valve compartment. - Make all necessary wire connections to the receptacle and assemble the receptacle and cover to the junction box.
+- Remove the screw attaching the junction box/receptacle to the outer shell, rotate the junction box inward to disengage it from the outer shell (see Figure 12.2). - Pull the electrical wires from outside the appliance through the opening into the valve compartment and secure wires with a Romex connector.
+See Figure 12.2. - Make all necessary wire connections to the junction box/receptacle and reattach the junction box/receptacle to the outer shell.